Titan1911/Movement_Games/README.md

 You can download the game from anywhere.
 There are a lot of options present but some of them might not work.
 I have used [Bluestacks](https://www.bluestacks.com/?utm_source=cdn3&utm_medium=waf) to run Subway Surfers.

 ### Using mobile camera as webcam(Optional)
-Laptop cameras generally do not have good configurations.
+Laptop cameras generally do not have good quality.
 So I have used [Droid Cam](https://droidcam.en.softonic.com/) to use my mobile camera as a webcam to get a better frame rate and accuracy.
 If you are doing this then make sure to change the argument of the `cv2.VideoCapture(0)` to `1` in line number 5.
 # Running the Code:
 After running the code, a window will open.
-Make a box-like structure keeping its midpoint on the part of the body to be detected(in my case: nose).
+Make a box-like structure keeping its midpoint on the part of the body to be detected(in my case: tip of nose).

 ![Screenshot (187)](https://user-images.githubusercontent.com/67066785/107855213-0628c280-6e47-11eb-92a3-411a185257fc.png)